IEA-Wind-Task-32/wind-lidar-ontology/.github/ISSUE_TEMPLATE/new-definition.md

 ---

 The information provided here will be used to create a gloassry entry, for example https://data.windenergy.dtu.dk/ontologies/view/wtax/en/page/Nacelle.

+# Existing entry
+- [ ] There is no similar existing entry in the Task 32 lidar glossary.

+# Proposed new entry

 ## Preferred Term
 e.g. Nacelle